The Art of Daily Happiness: Jack Reacher and Living the One Bag Life of a Mental Health Warrior

 Our Turn:

-Many of us are burdened by both physical and emotional clutter.
-We hold onto things, people, and even beliefs that no longer serve us.
-By embracing a “less is more” mindset, we begin to clear away distractions and refocus on what truly matters—our relationships, our passions, and our mental well-being.
+Most of us are burdened by both physical and emotional clutter.
+We hold onto things, people, and beliefs that no longer serve us.
+But when we embrace a “less is more” mindset, something powerful happens — we begin to clear the noise and refocus on what fuels us: our relationships, our passions, and our mental well-being.

 2. Living in the Moment